EtC: Temporal Boundary Expand then Clarify for Weakly Supervised Video Grounding with Multimodal Large Language Model: Experiment

-In addition to the above, this paper also designs two hyper-parameters $\alpha$ and $\beta$ to balance the final loss function.
+\textbf{Hyper-parameter sensitivity analysis.} In addition to the above, this paper also designs two hyper-parameters $\alpha$ and $\beta$ to balance the final loss function.
 We tested the sensitivity of these hyper-parametric design ablation experiments respectively.
-As shown in Tab. \ref{tab:spt}, the model achieve best performance on $\alpha=0.25$,$\beta=0.05$.
+As shown in Tab. \ref{tab:spt}, the model achieve best performance on $\alpha=0.25$, $\beta=0.05$.